Anthony BushardProfessor of Music History, Associate Director for Faculty Affairs

 Dr. Bushard's dissertation, entitled Fear and Loathing in Hollywood: Representations of Fear, Paranoia, and Individuality vs. Conformity in Selected Film Music of the 1950s, considers the musicodramatic implications of the scores for High Noon (1952), The Day the Earth Stood Still (1951), and On the Waterfront (1954) alongside sociopolitical undercurrents of the 1950s.
-This work is featured in the Journal of Film Music, Studies in Musical Theatre, College Music Symposium, Leonard Bernstein's On the Waterfront: A Film Score Guide (Scarecrow Press, 2013) and Anxiety Muted: American Film Music in a Suburban Age (Oxford University Press, 2015).
-He also contributed the chapter on "Film Music" to Craig Wright's Listening to Music (Cengage, 2011, 2013, 2017), and has published reviews in Notes, the Journal of Music History Pedagogy, American Music, and the Journal of the Society for American Music.
-Dr. Bushard also authored articles on The Doors and Pearl Jam for The 100 Greatest Bands of All Time: A Guide to the Legends Who Rocked the World for ABC-CLIO/Greenwood (2016).
-Further, he collaborated with Dr. Brian Moore to write Music as Art, Discipline, and Profession, an interactive iPad textbook for students enrolled in MUSC 160 (Music as Art, Discipline, and Profession) and is currently revising material for the text’s fourth edition.
-For this curricular collaboration, Dr. Bushard was recently awarded the Hixson-Lied Leadership Award in Curriculum or Programmatic Development (2016).
+This work is featured in the Journal of Film Music, Studies in Musical Theatre, College Music Symposium, Leonard Bernstein's On the Waterfront: A Film Score Guide (Scarecrow Press, 2013), Anxiety Muted: American Film Music in a Suburban Age (Oxford University Press, 2015), and forthcoming in Leonard Bernstein: In Context (ed.
+Elizabeth Wells, Cambridge University Press).
+He has also published reviews in Notes, the Journal of Music History Pedagogy, American Music, and the Journal of the Society for American Music.
+More recently, Dr. Bushard authored chapters on The Doors and Pearl Jam for The 100 Greatest Bands of All Time: A Guide to the Legends Who Rocked the World for ABC-CLIO/Greenwood (2016) and he is currently working on Listen to Grunge!
+Exploring a Musical Genre also for ABC-CLIO/Greenwood.
+Further, he collaborated with Dr. Brian Moore to write Music as Art, Discipline, and Profession, an interactive iPad textbook for students enrolled in MUSC 160 (Music as Art, Discipline, and Profession) now in its tenth edition.
+For this curricular collaboration, Dr. Bushard was awarded the Hixson-Lied Leadership Award in Curriculum or Programmatic Development (2016).